 Of course, from time-to-time we receive amounts earlier or later than expected, amounts we weren't expecting or where values differ from those reported to us.
-This can be for a number of reasons e.g. new burdens funding, payments made to us in error (for instance intended for Wyre Forest or LCC) or emergency funding at short notice (e.g. Covid related).
+This can be for a number of reasons e.g. new burdens funding, payments made to us in error (for instance intended for Wyre Forest District Council) or unexpected announcements at short notice (e.g. response to the Cost of Living crisis related).